Arrange for a healthcare representative to spend time in the Visitor Centre on a regular basis

 - Ask your Family Services Provider to help you spread the word to visitors;

-- If you have a printing budget, you can adapt Pact’s basic leaflet template to suit your needs, and/or produce posters.
+- If you have a printing budget, you can adapt Pact’s basic leaflet template to suit your needs, [What's this?] and/or produce posters.
 We recommend focusing on leaflets rather than posters if you can, because this is often more effective for getting messages across;

 - If you have capacity, it’s great to try to measure the impact of this.
 How many families have been informed?
 Do you see an uptick in the target health actions as a result?